Skip to main content

 On a Directory

-- Delete samples by directory — remove all samples in this directory from your library
+• Delete all samples — remove all samples in this directory from your library

 On a Sample

-- Mark for upload — sync this sample to the cloud
+• Upload to cloud — sync this sample to cloud storage